6 Tips To Effectively Use A Planner and Boost Productivity In 2023.

 Planner vs. NoteBook: If you are confused between a planner and a notebook, it depends on what you want to keep a record of and how often.
 For example, if you want to plan ahead (weekly, monthly, yearly, setting goals, etc.) and keep track of things (habits, income, water, meals, etc.), then a planner/tracker would be the right option for you.

 However, if you want to write a journal and daily to-do list, then a plain simple notebook would be your preference as you can write as you want.

 How to effectively use a planner and boost productivity

 Choosing the right planner is important, but if you think you’ve already bought something that is not working well for you, it’s not the end of the world.

-Although most planners are similar to each other, if you require any specific requirement, you will need to spend some time finding the right one for you.
+Although most planners are similar to each other, if you have any specific requirements, you will need to spend some time finding the right one for you.

 I typically love planners that have the functionality of writing daily, weekly, and monthly tasks and important reminders, and as I complete the tasks, I also check them off.
 I try to do it at night and simultaneously write my next day’s plan.

 2) Check it once a day

 The next way to boost your productivity through a planner is by checking it at least once a day or as needed.
 If you often aren’t sure where to start your day and what to do first (it actually happens when you work from home) then checking them before starting your work will help you know what to do and where to start.